This post contains affiliate links. If you buy through these links, I may earn a small commission.

 Once planted, all you have to do is weed it regularly during the growing season.
 One of the reasons I plant my Garlic tightly is that it reduces the weeds that come up.

-So to get the Garlic in the ground and ready for Winter, it is just a matter of planting the cloves, covering them with soil, then covering them with a good layer of mulch.
-You could use straw, grass clippings or leaves.
+So to get the Garlic in the ground and ready for Winter, it is just a matter of planting the cloves, covering them with soil, then covering them with a good layer of mulch later.
+You could use hay, straw, grass clippings or leaves.

-During the Fall, your Garlic will start to grow and may have a few inches of green leaf on them before Winter sets in.
-You don’t need to do anything to them – just wait for them to appear in Spring.
+During the Fall, your Garlic may start to grow and get a few inches of green leaf on them before Winter sets in.
+It’s OK…you don’t need to do anything to them – just wait for them to appear in Spring.

 In the Spring the Garlic bulbs will continue to grow.
 While the green leaves are growing above the soil, the Garlic bulb is growing below the soil.
 Water it every few days and keep any weeds out.